 But what happens when they leave?

-What happens when the nest is empty and the echo of your own steps is the loudest sound in the house?
+What happens when the nest is empty and your own steps are the loudest sounds in the house?

 I didn’t expect the disorientation.
 I found myself drifting.
 There were days I could barely feed myself because cooking for one felt strange, almost wrong.
 The joy of making meals was gone, replaced by a hollow silence.
 I cried.
 I felt lost.
 I kept whispering to myself, “Back when I was your mom, I could handle anything.
 Back when I was your mom, I knew what to do…”